RawWang/ZombieARDemo/README.md

 # ZombieARDemo
-It's a very easy AR test demo which be maked by unity3D & ARKit.
+It's AR demo which be maked by unity3D & ARKit.